Field theory of monitored, interacting fermion dynamics with charge conservation: Abstract

 \section{Abstract}

-Charge-conserving dynamics of non-interacting fermions monitored by local charge measurements have been shown to possess in 1D space only an area-law-entangled phase, with no measurement-induced phase transition (MIPT).
-This phenomenon was elegantly explained by an effective replica field theory given by a non-linear sigma model featuring large replica symmetries.
-In this work, we focus on the charge-conserving monitored dynamics of interacting fermions in 1D.
-Using a unifying replica Keldysh field theory, we show that more dynamical phases and transitions emerge owing to the reduction of replica symmetry when interactions are introduced.
-The reduced symmetry combines a discrete replica permutation symmetry and the charge-conservation within each replica.
-The former and its spontaneous breaking govern the MIPT between area-law and volume-law entanglement scalings, which can be described by a separatrix in the weak-coupling renormalization group flow.
-The replica-resolved charge conservation dictates the Kosterlitz-Thouless type ``charge-sharpening" transition between the two kinds of dynamics where the global charge information is either hidden or reconstructible from the local measurements.
-All the relevant phases and transitions can be understood within the same unifying field theory.
-Additionally, this field theory provides insight into why the charge-sharpening transition should only happen in the presence of volume-law entanglement scaling.
-Moreover, we show that our field theory, despite being constructed using the Keldysh formalism, is equivalent to a statistical mechanics model that describes the (replicated) time-evolution of the system’s density matrix mapped to a doubled Hilbert space under the Choi-Jamio{\l}kowski isomorphism.
-This equivalence is the result of the trivialization of the fermion distribution function by measurement-induced heating effects.
+Measurement-induced phase transitions (MIPTs) in monitored quantum dynamics are non-equilibrium phase transitions between quantum-chaotic (volume-law entangled) and entanglement-suppressed, area-law phases.
+Here we reveal how monitored dynamics are situated within the framework of general far-from-equilibrium, quantum condensed-matter physics.
+Measurement-induced heating effects scramble the distribution function in generic (interacting) monitored fermion systems, and this enables a simplified symmetry-based description of the dynamics.
+We demonstrate the equivalence of the Keldysh technique with the conventional Statistical-Mechanics Model for circuits, resulting from a doubled Hilbert-space (Choi-Jamio{\l}kowski) mapping.
+We illustrate this using the monitored dynamics of interacting fermions with a conserved charge, deriving a unified effective field theory that captures all phases and phase transitions.
+The non-interacting counterpart in 1D space only has an area-law phase, with no MIPT.
+This was explained via an effective non-linear sigma model replica field theory possessing a very large symmetry.
+We show that other phases and phase transitions emerge when the replica symmetry is reduced by interactions.
+The reduced symmetry combines a replica permutation symmetry and charge-conservation within each replica.
+The former and its spontaneous breaking govern the MIPT, which can be recognized via a separatrix in the renormalization group flow.
+The replica-resolved charge conservation dictates the ``charge-sharpening" transition between two kinds of dynamics, where the global charge information is either hidden or reconstructible from the measurements.
+The field theory explains why the charge-sharpening transition should occur only in the volume-law phase.
+Our framework provides a template for other classes of MIPTs and situates these within the arena of non-equilibrium condensed matter physics.